ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 ## Risks and Assumptions

-- A create event is emitted when a file is created, before the writer has finished.
+- A create event arrives when a file is created, before the writer has finished.
 An action on `onCreate` or `onModify` can act on an incomplete file.
 This proposal assumes a single producer that writes each file completely before it is handled.
 Producers should write to a temporary name and rename on completion.
 - A move across file systems is a copy followed by a delete and is not atomic.
 If the copy fails, no partial destination is left and the source stays in place.
 On Windows, if the copy succeeds but the source cannot be deleted, both files remain.
 - The process needs permission to move or delete files in the watched directory and to create files in `moveTo`.
 - A listener whose services carry no annotation is unaffected.